JDBDT/jdbdt/src/site/markdown/DB.md

 - `isEnabled(o)` tests if option `o` is enabled.
 - `enableFullLogging()` enables all logging options.
 - `setLog(out)` redirects log output to `out`, a `java.io.File` or `java.io.PrintStream`.
+- `setMaximumBatchUpdateSize(n)` sets `n` as the maximum number of operations in a batch update.
+- `getMaximumBatchUpdateSize()` gets the current setting for the maximum number of operations in a batch update.